conan-io/conan-io.github.io/_posts/2019-02-06-Serializing-your-data-with-Protobuf.markdown

 In the above commands, we have installed only the prebuilt Protobuf libraries for _armv7hf_.
-The ``protoc`` will only hold for _amd64_ because it ignores arch, making use of only the host architecture by [arch_build](https://docs.conan.io/en/latest/systems_cross_building/ cross_building.html#conan-settings).
+The ``protoc`` will only hold for _amd64_ because it ignores arch, making use of only the host architecture by [arch_build](https://docs.conan.io/en/latest/systems_cross_building/ cross_building.html#conan-settings) in your profile.
 CMake needs to be informed which compiler will be used, so we define it through ``CMAKE_CXX_COMPILER``.
 Once ready, we can copy our application directly to the target platform.